KIvanovs/javascript-DOM-1/01-show-one-element/QUESTIONS.md

 > If you click the link to reveal more text and then refresh the page, does the text remain revealed, or is it hidden again?
 Why?

  Your reply here...
  Teksts atkal tiks paslēpts, jo mēs restartējam skriptu.
 ---

 > Remove `window.addEventListener("load", function(){` (and the closing `})`) from **global.js**.
 Does the link still reveal the text?
 What is the purpose of this code that you've removed?

 Your reply here...
-Pēc koda noņēmšanas teksts sāka parādīties.Reģistrējiet ziņojumu, kad lapa ir pilnībā ielādēta.
+Pēc koda noņēmšanas teksts neparādas.Reģistrējiet ziņojumu, kad lapa ir pilnībā ielādēta.

 ---